-(b) Persons making inter-State taxable supplies of notified products6, when made by craftsmen predominantly by hand even though some machinery may also be used in the process.
+- (a) Persons making inter-State taxable supplies of notified handicraft goods. - (b) Persons making inter-State taxable supplies of notified products11, when made by craftsmen predominantly by hand even though some machinery may also be used in the process.

 Conditions to be fulfilled: